 - Complete the Free Application for Federal Student Aid (FAFSA) and mail it to the processor or complete it online at www.fafsa.ed.gov as soon as possible after January 1.
 In order for the Financial Aid Office to receive the application information from the processor, students must include WCCC as one of the colleges they plan to attend.
 WCCC’s Title IV code is 010176

-- Submit tax returns, corrections and any other requested documentation to the Financial Aid Office in a timely manner
+- Submit tax return transcripts, corrections and any other requested documentation to the Financial Aid Office in a timely manner

 Types of Federal Student Aid